iceweb-co/iceweb.co/content/legal/terms.en.md

 ## 7. Billing and Payment

-The Customer must pay any invoices received as part of usage of the service within 30 days of receiving such invoices unless otherwise indicated on the invoice itself.
+The Customer has to pay any invoices received as part of usage of the service within 30 days of receiving such invoices unless otherwise indicated on the invoice itself.

 ## 8. Suspension